TowCenter/search-gpt/README.md

 # README: Evaluating OpenAI Search Functionality

-To better understand the consequences of choices news publishers now face around how their content will be surfaced (or not) by ChatGPT’s search product, the Tow Center randomly selected 20 publishers – representing a mix of those partnered with OpenAI, those involved in lawsuits against the company, as well as unaffiliated publishers that either allowed or blocked ChatGPT’s search crawler – and tasked the chatbot with identifying the source of block quotes from 10 different articles from each publication.
-We chose quotes that, if pasted into Google or Bing, would return the source article among the top three results and evaluated if OpenAI’s new search tool would correctly identify the article that was the source of each quote.
+The Tow Center conducted a study to better understand how publishers’ content is represented on the ChatGPT platform.
+We randomly selected 20 publishers across three categories:

+- **Those partnered with OpenAI**
+- **Those involved in lawsuits against OpenAI**
+- **Unaffiliated publishers** who either allowed or blocked ChatGPT’s search crawler

+From each publisher, we selected 10 articles and extracted specific quotes.
+These quotes were chosen because, when entered into search engines like Google or Bing, they reliably returned the source article among the top three results.
+We then evaluated whether ChatGPT’s new search tool accurately identified the original source for each quote.

 ## Dataset 1: experimentResults.csv
 The dataset includes: